 Access to Information

-prior to board meetings and on an on-going basis so as to enable them to make informed decisions to discharge
+information prior to board meetings and on an on-going basis so as to enable them to make informed

-An effective and robust Board, whose members engage in open and constructive debate to develop and refine proposals on strategy, is fundamental to good corporate governance.
-In this regard, the Board must be kept well-informed of CCT Group's business and affairs and the industry in which CCT Group operates.
-The Manager recognises the importance of providing the Board with relevant information on a timely basis prior to Board meetings and on an ongoing basis to enable the Directors to make informed decisions to discharge their duties and responsibilities.
+The Manager recognises the importance of providing the Board with relevant information on a timely basis prior to Board and Board Committee meetings and on an ongoing basis to enable the Directors to make informed decisions to discharge their duties and responsibilities.
 Reports on CCT's performance are also provided to the Board on a regular basis.

 The Board meets regularly and Board meetings, in general last up to half a day.
 At each Board meeting, the CEO provides updates on CCT's business and operations, as well as financial performance.
-Presentations in relation to specific business areas are also made by key executives and external consultants or experts; this allows the Board to develop a good understanding of the progress of CCT's business and also promotes active engagement between the Board and the key executives of the Manager.
+Presentations in relation to specific business areas are also made by key executives, external consultants or experts.
+This allows the Board to develop a good understanding of the progress of CCT's business as well as the issues and challenges facing CCT, and promotes active engagement with the key executives of the Manager.

 In addition to providing complete, adequate and timely information to the Board on Board affairs and issues requiring the Board's decision, Management also provides ongoing reports relating to the operational and financial performance of CCT, such as monthly management reports.